Ord Valley Events

 Ord Valley Events, producers of the Ord Valley Muster, is a registered charity.
 Donations are not tax-deductible unless otherwise stated.

-WHY THEY NEEDED OUR SUPPORT & WHAT THEY WANTED TO GAIN
+WHY THEY NEEDED OUR SUPPORT AND WHAT THEY WANTED TO GAIN

-We were navigating rising costs, shifting audience behaviours and funding uncertainty, alongside internal challenges around systems, documentation and succession planning.
+The organisation was navigating rising costs, shifting audience behaviours and funding uncertainty, alongside internal challenges around systems, documentation and succession planning.

 WHAT THEY GAINED FROM PARTICIPATING